devsim/devsim_documentation/sphinx/source/models.rst

 .. _models__node:

-.. csv-table:: Node models defined on each region of a device.
+.. csv-table:: Node models defined on each region of a device
   :header: "Node Model", "Description"
   :widths: 10, 20